 Adult Opportunities

-Basic Tree ID
+Basic Tree Identification

 Content Detail

-Learn how to identify trees in this in-person class at The Morton Arboretum.
 Get to know the common trees you see in local preserves or in your neighborhood.
 In this class, you will learn how to identify a tree by

-• using characteristics such as leaves, bark, branches, flowers, and fruit,
+• using characteristics such as leaves, bark, branches, flowers, and fruit.

 • practicing observation skills to see your natural surroundings in a new way.